 The Keystone Oaks School District will provide ongoing screening services.
-If you wish to learn more, have questions, or believe your child may need to be identified, please contact the Director of Pupil Services.
+If you wish to learn more, have questions, or believe your child may need to be identified, please contact the Assistant to the Superintendent for Student Services.

 CONFIDENTIALITY OF STUDENT RECORDS